If you run a website in 2026, there's a good chance your analytics are incomplete.

 The concept is the same: make third-party analytics look like first-party requests.

-Privacy and measurement do not need to cancel each other out.
+Privacy and measurement shouldn't have to cancel each other out.

 Users want stronger privacy guarantees.
 Product teams still need signal.
 The better answer is to improve the implementation, not to revert to older tracking habits.